rdok/7daystodie_mod_third_person_view/documentation/about.md

 - Knife attacks are not interacting/hitting.
 [Source](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143245773)
 - Power attacks not hitting.
 - Impact drive not dissembling.
+- Missing sound when using wrench on cars.
+- Jittery movement when moving sideways.
+Thanks to [MrSamuelAdams1992](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=1432522680) for reporting this issue.
+- Missing animations for bows; help needed, or some other developer to create this mod separately.
 - After releasing the zoom in button holding a weapon, the game snaps the camera too fast.
 Smoothen this out to improve the UX.
 - Provide the options to zoom in or out.
-- Missing animations for bows; help needed, or some other developer to create this mod separately.
-- Missing sound when using wrench on cars.